kanikarphan/google-maps/README.md

 ## Plugin options taken to the next level
 All options above are configurable with HTML5 data attribute.
 This is a significantly cleaner solution (as long as you don’t mind the inline approach).

-You can use the standard approach
+You can use the standard approach.
 ```
 $(element1).googleMaps();
 $(element2).googleMaps({mapStatic: 0, address: 'foo; bar'});